beehive-lab/TornadoVM/README.md

 <img align="left" width="250" height="250" src="etc/tornadoVM_Logo.jpg">

 TornadoVM is a plug-in to OpenJDK and GraalVM that allows programmers to automatically run Java programs on heterogeneous hardware.
-TornadoVM targets OpenCL, PTX and SPIR-V compatible devices which include on multi-core CPUs, dedicated GPUs (Intel, NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).
+TornadoVM targets OpenCL, PTX and SPIR-V compatible devices which include multi-core CPUs, dedicated GPUs (Intel, NVIDIA, AMD), integrated GPUs (Intel HD Graphics and ARM Mali), and FPGAs (Intel and Xilinx).